Statewide deer harvest remained stable in 2019

-Results of the 2019 Deer Hunter Survey conducted by the South Carolina Department of Natural Resources (SCDNR) indicate that the statewide deer harvest decreased by only one percent last season.
+Results of the 2019 Deer Hunter Survey conducted by the South Carolina Department of Natural Resources (SCDNR) indicate that the statewide deer harvest decreased by only 1% last season.

 The fall of 2019 was the third season of the “all deer” tagging system and statewide limit on antlered deer.
-Although the harvest has increased (12 percent) since 2016, it is primarily a result of increased doe harvest (18 percent) rather than an increase in bucks (9 percent).
+Although the harvest has increased (12%) since 2016, it is primarily a result of increased doe harvest (18%) rather than an increase in bucks (9%).

 “Prior to the tagging program, increases in harvest were normally the result of increases in the buck harvest or a more equal increase in buck and doe harvest.
 This disproportionate harvest may be indicative of the new buck limit having the desired effect of decreasing pressure on bucks.
 It will likely take a few years for this to become clearer,” Ruth said.